 - Catnip: This may seem obvious, considering the plant’s reputation, but don’t grow catnip in your yard.
 Some cats are immune to it, but many cats cannot resist.

-There are plenty of reasons to repel cats.
-For example, cats’ fundamental nature as predators makes them unwelcome guests if:
+Although the presence of cats has its benefits, as they hunt unwanted rats and mice, there are plenty of reasons to repel cats.
+This same fundamental nature as predators makes them unwelcome guests if:

+If you decide to go this route, first make sure to locate a shelter that can take in the cat.
 According to the American Bird Conservatory, “Many animal control agencies or shelters have humane live traps to lend to homeowners who need to trap a nuisance animal.”
-If you decide to go this route, check the trap every hour for stray and neighborhood cats.
-Also, check local laws; in some places, it’s illegal.

 Do not use mothballs as cat repellants.
 Mothballs contain naphthalene, which is dangerous to cats.
 Even a sniff or a lick could cause mild nausea, vomiting, and respiratory irritation.
 Ingestion could cause severe poisoning.
 The use of mothballs for cats is considered off-label (i.e., not for moths) and could even be illegal.